 Also at the western end of Highway 402, the Blue Water Bridge is one of the busiest border crossings into the United States.
 Opened in 1938 and twinned 59 years later, this crossing is second only to the Ambassador Bridge in Detroit in terms of volume.
 Sarnia is the largest city on Lake Huron, and its position at the western end of Ontario keeps car ownership a priority, with only a few intercity transportation options.
 On the plus side, residents enjoy low car insurance prices.

-How Much is Car Insurance in Sarnia Ontario
+How Much Does Car Insurance Cost in Sarnia

-The table below shows Sarnia car insurance cost for a sample driver.
+The table below shows the Sarnia car insurance cost for a sample driver.

 We surveyed the car insurance prices in the city of Sarnia for the purpose of illustrating the range in quotes based on driving record, location, and other criteria.
 To get a customized quote, enter your postal code above.